zanton123/HaSAPPy/RunninHaSAPPy.md

 ## Section 7: Comparison of different experiments

+The **GroupAnalysis.py** module uses input data that was generated by the **GeneDefinition.py** module for each NGS library.
+Individual NGS datasets are associated with experiments.
+One reference (control) and multiple selected groups can be specified.
+This could for example be useful if a time-coarse screening is performed and selection would be followed by drawing sampled from sequential timepoints.
+A simple experiment would just have an unselected and a selected group, which each contain several NGS datasets of the replicates.
+For this reason the minimum number of this comparison is 2 groups.

-The GroupAnalysis.py module collects processed libraries from GeneDefinition.py module and according to user indications subdivides them in groups composed of several replicates.
-For all the parameters selected (II,KI,Bias,bias_FW,bias_RV,Reads) it calculates mean and standard deviation of the replicates.
-Groups are then compared respect to a reference group (indicated by the user) and fold difference, ttest and Outlier analysis are calculated.
+All previously calculated parameters (II,KI,Bias,bias_FW,bias_RV,Reads) can be selected for a group analysis.
+Calculation of the mean and standard deviation for a group from the replicates is supported.
+Experimental groups are also compared to the reference group and fold difference, ttest, and Outlier analysis are calculated.

 Provide the number of groups present in your analysis.
 An integer number >= 2 is requested
 ```